rename-this/vhs/CONTRIBUTING.md

 - [ ] TBD

 **Requirements**

 At a bare minimum, please describe what changed and why.
+Remember, other people will be reading this, and you need to tell them what you've done.

 ## Approval

 All merges will/can be performed by any Org members, until additional maintainer tiers are deemed necessary.

-**Approvers must verify commits are signed** (There is no bot checking DCO signatures, yet)
+***Approvers must verify commits are signed*** (There is no bot checking DCO signatures, yet)

 All changes must be approved by a number of Org members, not including the submitter.
 * Documentation PRs require only a single approver